-We develop a new procedure to identify the marginal impact of experience on mutual fund manager performance, building on two main ideas.
+We develop a new approach to identifying the marginal impact of experience on mutual fund manager performance, building on two main ideas.
 First, we construct measures of experience, discussed in detail below, that are not linear functions of time.
 Age and tenure change one-forone with calendar time (exactly so for age; approximately so for tenure).
 A key source of the identification problems highlighted above is the fact that many other variables are also highly correlated with calendar time.
-Our experience measures get around that problem.
+Our experience measures get around this problem.
 Second, we decompose a mutual fund into a collection of smaller industry sub-portfolios (ISPs).
 For example, instead of thinking of manager m as managing fund f in quarter q, we think of her as managing a healthcare ISP (the stocks held by fund f belonging to the healthcare industry) and a telecom ISP (the stocks held by fund f belonging to the telecom industry).
-If the level of experience differs across ISPs, then we can use variation in industry experience within fund managers at a given point in time to identify the impact of experience on fund returns.
-The advantage of this strategy is that we do not need to rely on variation across managers, or across time, which leaves us less exposed to the sort of omitted variable concerns described above.
+If the level of experience differs across ISPs, we can use variation in industry experience within fund managers at a given point in time to identify the impact of experience on fund returns.
+The advantage of this strategy is that we do not need to rely on variation across managers, or across time, leaving us less exposed to the sort of omitted variable concerns described above.
 Fixed effects allow us to eliminate the confounding impact of all variables that do not vary across ISPs for a given manager-date combination.
 Important confounding factors we can thus exclude are, for example, general ability, educational background, tenure, age, fund characteristics, fund family characteristics, corporate governance at the fund level, and the overall state of the economy.

 Our main results are as follows.
-Unconditionally, ISPs under an experienced fund manager outperform other ISPs by about 120bp per quarter net of risk.
+Unconditionally, ISPs under an experienced fund manager outperform other ISPs by about 1.2% per quarter net of risk.
 By construction, this difference reflects pure stock-picking skill and is before fees.
-Regressions using manager×date fixed effects indicate that about half of this effect is explained by variation across fund managers, across funds, and by other factors that do not vary within a given fund manager at a given point in time.
-A remaining risk-adjusted performance difference of 67bp per quarter can be attributed to one additional unit of experience.
+Regressions using manager×date fixed effects indicate a risk-adjusted performance difference of 1.5% per quarter between ISPs managed by managers with and without experience, respectively.
 This suggests that learning by doing and experience are first-order drivers of fund returns.